MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/FactorMapping.md

 ---
-title: FactorMapping in CloudforSustainabilitySharedDataModel - Common Data Model | Microsoft Docs
+title: FactorMapping in Cloud for Sustainability shared data model - Common Data Model | Microsoft Docs
 description: Entity which connects reference data to a specific emission factor or estimation factor, which can determine different factors for large sets of activity data.
 author: cdm-publisher
 ms.service: common-data-model